shunsuke-sato/wannier_motto_model/README.md

 ## Install and Run

-   One can simply install WM1D by typing the following in Linux command-line:
+   One can quickly install WM1D with LAPACK (version 3.9.0) by typing the following in Linux command-line:

 ```
 gfortran main.f90 -o WM1D -llapack